 One of the downsides of parenting (everything isn’t always shiny rainbows and heart emojis), is that it can feel pretty lonely, especially if you don’t have family around.
-If you feel stranded on infant island or simply want a little extra social and emotional parenting support, consider expanding your mom squad by joining these local groups.
-This is a great way to meet other LA parents and their kids not to mention, a great way to start building your own tribe.
+If you are looking for a little extra social and emotional parenting support, consider expanding your mom squad by joining these local mom groups.
+This is a great way to meet other LA parents and their kids, not to mention, a great way to start building your own tribe.

 Who They Are: The “Moms Offering Moms Support” acronym says it all.
 With a definite matriarchal emphasis, MOMS Club is first and foremost a place to meet other mothers and hopefully build lasting friendships while cultivating necessary support systems.
 Of course, the added bonus is your little one gets to have similarly aged kids to play with, thus expanding their own social network in the process.
 With chapters all across LA from the Westside to the South Bay Cities and throughout the Valley, MOMS Club conveniently corners the market on the mom’s group scene.

 What They Do: Each Chapter has their own meeting schedules and planned activities, including things like playgroups, moms night out, parenting speakers, craft and cooking activities, book clubs, and plenty of ways to help those in need with charitable activities and fundraising events.
 Visit the national MOMS Club website to find the nearest local chapter in your area.
 There are dozens and dozens in the LA area so you’re sure to find a great fit for both you and your brood!

 What It Cost: MOMS Club is a nonprofit 501(C)(3) and charges members an annual membership fee anywhere between $35-$45 depending on the chapter.
 Events and activities are generally free.

 photo: Creative Commons